The conjugacy problem for UPG elements of $Out(F_n)$: -algorithms

 Of course our interest here is in the case $G=\Out(\f)$ where the second bullet is associated with J.H.C.~Whitehead \cite{jhcw:certain, jhcw:equivalent} whose algorithm decides if there is $\theta$ taking one finite ordered set of conjugacy classes in $\f$ to another and produces such a $\theta$ if one exists.
 The first bullet is associated with McCool \cite{jm:fp} whose algorithm produces a finite presentation for the stabilizer of a finite ordered set of conjugacy classes of elements of $\f$.
-S.~Gersten generalized the algorithms of Whitehead and McCool to finite sequences in the set $\cC(\f)$ of conjugacy classes of finitely generated subgroups of $\f$.
+S.~Gersten generalized the algorithms of Whitehead and McCool to finite sequences in the $\Out(\f)$-set $\cC(\f)$; see Notation~\ref{n:C}. ($\cC(\f)$ is shown to be a computable $\Out(\f)$-set at the beginning of Section~\ref{s:ultimate atoms}.)
 We state Gersten's result in a slightly weakened form.